eyashiro/eyashiro.github.io/pages/research-operations.md

 2023-present

 #### Project-based Support
-* Analyzed the NGS sequencing data, co-wrote the manuscript after the client's staff left.
+* Analyzed NGS sequencing data, co-wrote the manuscripts.
-* Helped to set up a new research project where my expertise was needed.
+* Helped set up a new research project that required my expertise.
-* Project lead (remote)
+* Project lead (remote).
-* Consulting in areas of microbial ecology
+* Consulting and tutoring in  microbial ecology and bioinformatics.
-* AI tutor/trainer domain expert in biology
+* AI tutor/trainer domain expert in biology.

 #### Task-based Support
-* NGS data management and archiving
+* NGS data management and archiving.
-* Data entry
+* Data entry.
-* Wrote scripts to automate data processing and analysis workflows
+* Wrote scripts to automate data processing and analysis workflows.
-* Wrote protocols
+* Wrote protocols.
 * Negotiated with vendors and obtained attractive price offers for lab equipment and consumables.
-* <a href="../editing/index.html">Edited and proofread</a> manuscripts, cover letters, thesis, and website.
+* <a href="../editing/index.html">Edited and proofread</a> manuscripts, cover letters, theses, abstracts, and website.
 For substantive edits, I also provided more in-depth suggestions on the science.

 <br />
 # Past employment in research support